 "12 months previously I cried like a baby when we didn't win the play-off game against Peterborough, partly the reason being we'd had such a good season, finished so close to second spot and pipped by Brighton and Southampton as it was, that I, and not being disrespectful to Peterborough or you know any sort of arrogance, I never for one second contemplated losing that game so it was kind of double edged, the fact that we lost and also my little lad had just been born and he was still in the special care.
 It was like getting hit with a wrecking ball.
 So it wasn't good that Peterborough final, I had perhaps contemplated the worse case scenario before Sheffield United and also felt more of the pressure was on them because they'd finished I think, eight points clear of us, they'd been in the top two a lot through the course of the season and it was almost like a role reversal from ourselves the year previous.
 So we kind of went into the game, I would say in a more relaxed frame of mind than perhaps Sheffield United did, maybe with less to lose than they had to, more expectation of them because they had, they'd only recently been relegated and were probably bigger favourites to go back up."

-After spending five years with the Terriers, taking them to two play-off finals and captaining them the entire time, in 2014 Clarke left the club.
+After spending five years with the Terriers, in 2014 Clarke left the club.
 He says that an injury blow was a big reason behind his departure:

 "Ultimately leaving the club I was disappointed, so, maybe eight or nine months earlier there'd been talk of them extending my contract and then in the November I got a knee injury which meant I didn't play for them for, I think the next time I played from the beginning of November was sometime in February so I missed a portion of the football and ultimately there was no negotiation or re-negotiation of any sort of contract and I felt hard done by to be perfectly honest.
 I'd felt that over the course of my time there, on a regular, well averaged over forty-odd games a season, forty-five games a season and felt that I still had plenty to give.